ram619prasad/nginx/index.md

 - Open your favourite browser and try hit http://localhost:80/ and http://localhost:80/image_url

 > Do not forgot to reload the nginx server after changing the configuration every time.

+- Nginx also comes with a lot of built in variables which can be used directly [Nginx Variables](http://nginx.org/en/docs/varindex.html)